Kate-mkh/S255IR/README.md

 # S255IR data processing

-The file and folder structure in Git is different from the one on my computer, which should affect the file addresses in the code.
+The file and folder structure here differs from the one on my computer, which should affect the file addresses in the code.

 ## Channel maps

-Here is python script "channel_map.py" to plot a channel map from a fits file (3D data cube) with aplpy library.
+Here is Python script "channel_map.py" to plot a channel map from a fits file (3D data cube) with aplpy library.

 This is just an example of how you can build a channel map using features supported in 2024.
-Before writing this code, I found only examples that are no longer supported by modern python.
+Before writing this code, I found only examples that modern Python no longer supports.

-If you using CASA software and have a filename.image file, fits file can be created with CARTA (save image -> fits format (do not forget to click on "Drop degenerative axes"))
+If you are using CASA software and have a filename.image file, fits file can be created with CARTA (save image -> fits format (do not forget to click on "Drop degenerative axes"))

 ![An example of the resulting map](./13CO.png)